thejcannon/pants-download-stats/README.md

 # pants-download-stats

-Little automation for tracking Pants GitHub Release download stats
+A little repo with automation to scrape GitHub Release Asset download stats.

+More to come...